 For the food processors, we work with the operation is more than a business.
 Yes, it’s the source of income and growing equity.
 It’s also a part of the owner’s family and a great source of pride.
 We often of an owner who will spend more time at work than with the family.
 As a labor of love and testament to realizing the American dream, owners want to see the business continue and acknowledge great pride in having one of their children carry the torch.
 But they know continuing success is difficult and very rare.

 Most successful operations end up as a subsidiary in a larger conglomerate.
 Those that don’t measure-up, may transition into a temporary holding pattern, which usually falter after a time due to insufficient capitalization, incompatible estate plan, or unprepared next-generation.
 Most owners know planning for succession is difficult.
 The process involves tax, legal, and financial disciplines.
 It demands the services of a practitioner who understands business and can bring the disciplines together.

-Legacy by Design’s four-part comprehensive succession planning process is designed to generate results.
-So, contact Kevin today for a consultation, we’ll address your questions, eliminate the confusion, and help you achieve peace of mind.
+So, contact Kevin today for a consultation, we’ll address your questions, eliminate the confusion, and set your mind at ease.

 Our Spokane succession planning checklist addresses the goals of the business owner and the family.
 Take 10-Steps toward a more secure future